 Then one year I came and Lorenzo was gone — a victim of cancer.
-Now, he's king of the Vernazza mountain.
-He's resting and enjoying the best view of all from a "hotel" booked out by locals for years, the town's hilltop cemetery.
+Now, he's king of the mountain in nearby Manarola.
+He's resting and enjoying the best view of all from a "hotel" booked out by locals for years: the town's hilltop cemetery.

 I remember the day I learned of Lorenzo's death.
-Leaving Vernazza's harborfront, I climb the long, crooked staircase up to Il Castello, Lorenzo's restaurant, where Monica, his thirty-something daughter, greets me warmly while giving me the sad news.
+Leaving Vernazza's harborfront, I climbed the long, crooked staircase up to Il Castello, Lorenzo's restaurant, where Monica, his 30-something daughter, greeted me warmly while giving me the sad news.

-I tell Monica that I’ve been thinking about her father and she suggests we visit the cemetery.
-Hiking through narrow back alleys that smell of damp cats, we find the lane that leads uphill to the cemetery.
-I recall, after a funeral Mass, seeing the entire village spilling out of the church and parading darkly up this same route.
+On a later visit, when I told Monica that I'd been thinking about her father she suggested we visit the cemetery.
+Hiking through narrow back alleys that smelled of damp cats, we found the lane that leads uphill to the cemetery.
+I could recall, after a funeral Mass, seeing the entire village spilling out of the church and parading darkly up this same route.

-At the top, an open black iron gate welcomes us into the cemetery — fragrant with fresh flowers.
+At the top, an open black iron gate welcomed us into the cemetery — fragrant with fresh flowers.
 Quiet lanes separate marble walls of niches, stacked five high.
-Walking down a lane closest to the sea, Monica explains that coffins are not put into the ground but slid into a loculo.
-Squinting at a wall of niches, reflecting bright white in the late afternoon sun, I review names and dates carved into the marble.
+Walking down a lane closest to the sea, Monica explained that coffins are not put into the ground but slid into a loculo.
+Squinting at a wall of niches, reflecting bright white in the late afternoon sun, I reviewed names and dates carved into the marble.
 Each niche is wired with a tiny light and comes with a built-in vase.
-And next to each vase is an inset oval window filled with a black-and-white portrait.
+And next to each vase is an inset oval window filled with a portrait.

-Stepping around a rolling ladder — left out for loved ones with flowers for those resting on the top row — Monica arrives at her father's loculo.
-She leaves me long enough to cross herself.
-Then, turning toward the sea, Monica sits on a flat rock just big enough for two.
-Patting the other half of her perch, she invites me to sit down.
+Stepping around a rolling ladder — left out for loved ones who come with flowers for those resting on the top row — Monica arrived at her father's loculo.
+She left me long enough to cross herself.
+Then, turning toward the sea, Monica sat on a flat rock just big enough for two.
+Patting the other half of her perch, she invited me to sit down.

-We ignore the red tiles, flapping laundry, and tourists lounging on the breakwater below and enjoy the sweeping cemetery view.
-After swapping stories of how Lorenzo loved to feed hungry tourists, I assure Monica that her father would be happy at the way she carries on the family tradition.
-Then I ask my friend about traditional funerals in this part of Italy.
+We ignored the red tiles, flapping laundry, and tourists lounging on the breakwater below and enjoyed the sweeping cemetery view.
+After swapping stories of how Lorenzo loved to feed hungry tourists, I assured Monica that her father would be happy at the way she carries on the family tradition.
+Then I asked my friend about traditional funerals in this part of Italy.

-Monica explains.
-“When someone dies, the body is dressed up and lies in bed for two days as everyone in the village comes by.
+Monica told me, "When someone dies, the body is dressed up and lies in bed for two days as everyone in the village comes by.
 The house must be open all night.
-The law requires this for twenty-four hours.
-Forty-eight hours in the case of a heart problem to be sure the person is really dead.
+The law requires this for 24 hours — 48 hours in the case of a heart problem to be sure the person is really dead.
 It can be a hardship on the family.
 Such a sad time.
 But it is a time when a community is strong together."

 Smiling, she explains how some families avoid the mass of visitors.
 "When someone is about to die, they'll call the ambulance so the person can go to the hospital and die there.
 This way you don't have the village in your house."